Consensys/doc.web3signer/docs/reference/cli/subcommands.md

 <!--/tabs-->

 The response timeout used by the HTTP client (in seconds).
 The default is 60.
-The timeout can also be set using the `timeout` field in the Azure metadata file.
+You can also set the timeout using the `timeout` field in the Azure metadata file.

 #### `azure-tags`